YizhakShenk/-study-partner-server/README.md

 - add node module file
 - add env file and fill it. for example port number
 ### run
-- Run a command npm start in terminal
+- run a command npm start in terminal